Not long ago, Melrose was one of the unique

 (8687 Melrose, at San Vicente); a West Hollywood landmark, nicknamed "The

-Blue Whale" (for obvious reasons) its two enormous, modern glass
+Blue Whale" (for obvious reasons) its three enormous, modern glass

-buildings - the original "blue center" and the newer "green
+buildings - (the original "blue center", the newer "green

 200 showrooms, but they only sell to professional designers (except for

 a special once-a-year public sale).

 close here every day on Melrose, so some or all of the places listed above could be gone by the time you read this.)

 is called Melrose Place (yes, just like the TV show), a three-block long street that contains

 numerous fine antique stores.
 It lies to the north of western Melrose Avenue,

 between Orlando Avenue (on the east) and La Cienega Boulevard (on the west).

 Melrose Avenue is an east-west street located about a mile and a quarter